YAI-alcheragan/YAI-alcheraGAN/README.md

 ### Data Preview
-To inference, make datasets folder consisting of images, labels, masks per each file #
+To inference, make datasets folder consisting of images, labels, masks per each file # Make sure to put the files as the following structure
 ```
 └── YAI-alcheraGAN/
     ├── datasets/